Dr. Dean Skarlis

 Jim is the VP of marketing and coaching at The College Advisor of New York.
 Jim brings with him more than 20 years of corporate Human Resources, Training, and Marketing experience that includes work at two Fortune 100 Companies.
 He plays an integral role in the financial aid process, developing new markets, and helping students and their families realize their college aspirations.
 Jim has a BA in Economics from St. Michael’s College in Vermont and is a member of several local non-profit organizations.
 He is also the parent of two college graduates which provides him real life perspective on the challenges and joys of transitioning young adults toward the college experience.
 Jim enjoys all things outdoors, reading, and sports.

 Kathy Laberge joined The College Advisor of New York as an Admissions Coach in 2009.
-She has tutored hundreds of high school students in writing and has considerable experience leading student workshops.
-Her project management background ensures a smooth and enjoyable application process for students and parents.
+She is one of our most experienced Admissions Coaches.
+She has counseled hundreds of high school students in writing and has considerable experience leading student workshops.
+Her extensive project management background and years of on-campus higher education counseling ensures a smooth and enjoyable application process for students and parents.
 Kathy believes the topics and writing styles utilized in the personal statement and supplemental essays are critical in showcasing each student’s unique characteristics.
-She loves guiding students through their transitions from high school to college, assisting in college transfer applications, and helping students prepare their graduate school applications, essays, and statements of purpose.
-Kathy is a lifelong Loudonville resident.
-She graduated from Siena College in 1983 with a BA in History and a Classical Languages minor.
-She also works in The Center for Careers and Transfers at Hudson Valley Community College.
-Her two sons are recent college graduates so she has the empathy and knowledge necessary for guiding families through the college search, application, and selection process.
+She loves guiding students through their transitions from high school to college, assisting in college transfer applications, and helping students prepare their grad school applications, essays, and statements of purpose.
+Kathy is a lifelong Loudonville resident and she graduated from Siena College with a BA in History and a Classical Languages minor.
+Her two sons are recent college and grad school alumni so she has the empathy and personal knowledge necessary for guiding families through the college search, application, and selection process.